jbarratt/serialized-hugo/content/post/2021/intense_dynamodb/index.md

 {{< img src="latency-boxplot.svg"  alt="local multiplayer gaming"   class="full-width"  >}}

-This is a log-scale boxplot which makes it clearer what's happening.
-The ec2 row is centered around 46ms, with not much variability across requests.
+This is a log-scale [boxplot](https://towardsdatascience.com/understanding-boxplots-5e2df7bcbd51) which makes it clearer what's happening.
+The EC2 row is centered around 46ms, with not much variability across requests.
 The two serverless rows have many outlier points in between 10^2 (100ms) and 10^3 (1 second), with clusters on the high side of 1 second, which I suspect are "cold starts", when a new lambda is spun up to handle increases in traffic.

 {{< img src="sls-kde.svg"  alt="local kernel density" class="center" >}}